Trefoil Cable Cleats

 Cleating LV MV HV Cables In Trefoil

-Trefoil cable cleats are installed to support and retain three phase cable formations where the power is distributed by three single core cables, rather than a single multicore cable.
+Trefoil cable cleats, from the BICON range manufactured by Prysmian, are installed to support and retain three phase cable formations where the power is distributed by three single core cables, rather than a single multicore cable.

 Trefoil cable formation according to IEC61914 is “the formation of three cables so laid to be mutually equidistant.
 Viewed in cross-section, the lines joining the cable centres form an equilaterial triangle.”
 The range of trefoil cable cleats distributed by Thorne & Derrick have been successfully tested and certified in accordance with IEC61914 – the cleat testing includes subjecting the trefoil cleats to extreme short circuit and electromagnetic force levels.

 Installing cables in trefoil formation minimises the induction of eddy currents reducing the effect of localised cable heating whilst maintaining the current carrying capacity of the electrical circuit – this includes LV Low Voltage, MV Medium Voltage or HV High Voltage cable systems.

 Trefoil cable cleats should be physically tested in an applied test where a section of three LV-HV power cables are retained with the trefoil cleats and then exposed to a 3 phase short circuit – short circuit fault conditions for single core cables installed in trefoil formation result in high dynamic electromagnetic forces: the trefoil cable cleats will safely support and hold the cables to the cable management or containment system reducing risk of accident or injury to people or building assets.